peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

     pdm run find-links
     ```

 2.  **Subject Qualification (`qualify_subjects.py`):** This script takes the list of found links and performs an intensive content-level validation.
 It resolves redirects, handles disambiguation pages, and validates the subject's name.
-Critically, it uses a robust two-layer approach to confirm the subject is deceased, prioritizing structured data from Wikidata before falling back to parsing the Wikipedia page.
+Critically, it uses **Wikidata as the single source of truth** to confirm a subject's life status, ensuring the highest possible data integrity by relying exclusively on structured data.
 The final output is the detailed `adb_validated_subjects.csv`.

     **A Note on Reproducibility:** Because Wikipedia and Wikidata are dynamic sources, this validation is not perfectly reproducible.
 For direct replication, the study's pipeline relies on the static `adb_validated_subjects.csv` file included in the repository.